-In the past four years, we have irradiated a small sample of devices (typically 2-4 arrays per year) from three vendors, Advanced Optical Components (AOC), Optowell, and ULM Photonics with various bandwidths [5].
+In the past four years, we have irradiated a small sample of devices (typically 2-4 arrays per year) from three vendors, Advanced Optical Components (AOC), Optowell, and ULM Photonics with various bandwidths [4].
 For the AOC, we irradiated three varieties of devices, 2.5, 5, and 10 Gb/s.
 For the ULM, we irradiated two varieties, 5 and 10 Gb/s.
 For the Optowell, we irradiated 2.5 Gb/s devices.
-Based on the multi-year study, we identified the AOC devices as more radiation hard and selected the 10 Gb/s device for further study with higher statistics.
-We packaged six VCSEL arrays at The Ohio State University for the irradiation [6].
+Based on the multiyear study, we identified the AOC devices as more radiation hard and selected the 10 Gb/s device for further study with higher statistics.
+The original plan was to irradiate twenty 10 Gb/s AOC arrays in 2009.
+Unfortunately a production problem at the manufacturer reduced the irradiation sample to six devices.
+We packaged the VCSEL arrays at The Ohio State University for the irradiation [5].

 The VCSEL arrays were mounted on a shuttle to allow the devices to be moved out of the beam for periodic annealing by passing the maximum allowable current (~11 mA per channel) through the arrays for ~12-16 hours each day.
-This periodic annealing was to ensure that the devices would still be functional after receiving the full dose.
-The devices under irradiation were not actively cooled and hence were operated at several degrees above the room temperature; we expect to operate the devices at room temperature or below in the final system.
-The optical power vs. dosage of two 12-channel VCSEL arrays irradiated in 2008 is shown in Fig. 1.
-The devices received an equivalent dose of 7.6 x 10^{15} 1-MeV n{eq}/cm^2 .
-The optical powers of 14 channels from two 12-channel arrays are shown; the total number of channels monitored during irradiation was limited to 14 by the test setup.
+The optical power vs. dosage for a device irradiated in 2008 is shown in Fig. 1.
+The devices received an equivalent dose of 7.6 x 10^{15} 1-MeV $n{\rm eq}/{\rm cm}^2$.
+The optical powers of 14 channels from two 12-channel arrays are shown; the total number of channels that can be monitored during the irradiation was limited by the use of an older circuit board.
 The optical power decreased during the irradiation but increased during the annealing as expected.
 There was insufficient time for a complete annealing and the arrays were further annealed after returning to Ohio State.
 It is evident that the optical power recovery is logarithmic like and hence slow, but the arrays recover much of the original power.
-However, there is a channel which has low power, ~ 200 μ W. Further measurement on a different setup after the annealing indicates that the channel does indeed have good power as shown in Fig. 2 where the power is plotted vs. the channel number for various temperatures.
+However, there is a channel which has low power, $\sim 200~\mu W$.
+Further measurement on a different setup after the annealing indicates that the channel does indeed have good power as shown in Fig. 2 where the power is plotted vs. the channel number for various temperatures.
 It is evident that power increases with decreasing temperature and hence it is important to operate the VCSEL at low temperature (room temperature or below) to maximize the power output.